MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 1. Enter a valid value for that property and press **Enter**.
 In the **DOM Tree**, a `style` attribute has been added to the element.

-> [!TIP]
-> Alternatively, you can also enter the value in the property field, and DevTools will suggest a list of matching **property: value** pairs to select from.
-For example, if you enter `bold` in the property field then DevTools will suggest `font-weight: bold` and `font-weight: bolder` as the possible rules.
+Alternatively, enter the value in the property field, and DevTools will then suggest a list of matching **property: value** pairs to select from.
+For example, if you enter `bold` in the property field, DevTools suggests `font-weight: bold` and `font-weight: bolder` as the possible rules.
 Press **Enter** to apply the rule.

 In the following figure, the `margin-top` and `background-color` properties have been applied to the selected element.
 In the **DOM Tree**, the declarations are reflected in the element's `style` attribute.